-He serves on the London Business School’s Asia Pacific Advisory Board and is a Honorary Fellow of the London Business School.
+He serves on the London Business School’s Asia Pacific Advisory Board and is an Honorary Fellow of the London Business School.

-In India, the Group is engaged in 3,000 villages, reaching out to seven million people annually and making a difference to their lives through meticulously conceived projects focusing on health care, education, sustainable livelihood, infrastructure and social causes.
-For instance, the Group runs 42 schools which provide quality education to 45,000 children.
+In India, the Aditya Birla Group is engaged in 5,000 villages, reaching out to 7.5 million people annually and making a difference to their lives through meticulously conceived projects focusing on health care, education, sustainable livelihood, infrastructure and social causes.
+For instance, the Group runs 56 schools which provide quality education to 46,500 children.
 Of these, over 18,000 children receive free education.
 Additionally, over a 100,000 youngsters benefit from bridge educational programmes and vocational training.
-Its 18 hospitals tend to more than a million villagers.
-In line with the commitment to sustainable development, a partnership has been formed with the Columbia University in establishing the Columbia Global Centre’s Earth Institute in Mumbai.
-To embed CSR as a way of life in organisations, the FICCI – Aditya Birla CSR Centre for Excellence was set up in Delhi.
+Its 20 hospitals tend to more than a million villagers.
+In line with its commitment to sustainable development, the Group has partnered with the Columbia University in establishing the Columbia Global Centre’s Earth Institute in Mumbai.
+To embed CSR as a way of life in organisations, the company has set up the FICCI – Aditya Birla CSR Centre for Excellence in Delhi.

-A commerce graduate from the Mumbai University, Mr. Birla is a chartered accountant.
+A commerce graduate from Mumbai University, Mr. Birla is a Chartered Accountant.
 He earned an MBA from the London Business School.